 Before the stock opens for trading on listing day, the financial advisor works with a market maker assigned by the exchange to set an initial reference price.
 Morgan Stanley played that role for Spotify.

-Exchange market makers assign a reference price to the direct listing based on demand, that is, buy and sell orders for the shares of the company.
+Exchange market makers assign a reference price to the direct listing based on demand; that is, the buy and sell orders for the shares of the company.

 For example, for Spotify shares the reference price was set at $132 per share based on demand prior to markets opening for trade on the listing day of April 3, 2018.
 When the markets did open, the opening price for Spotify shares on the exchange was $165.90.

-While both IPOs and direct listings help a private company bring their shares to be traded on the stock market for the first time, the two routes have many stark differences.
+While both IPOs and direct listings help a private company bring its shares to be traded on the stock market for the first time, the two routes have many stark differences.

 |What kind of shares are offered?||Company issues new and existing shares during the IPO, which leads to shareholding dilution for existing shareholders.
 Number of shares on offer specified.||Until recently, only existing shareholders could sell shares in DPO.
 SEC December 2020 rule allows for newly created shares.
 No dilution if no new shares issued.|